 Commonly, all the above procedures are not necessary to properly diagnose corrective measures to a patient.

-Before arriving at the solution or possibly optional solutions to the patient complaint(s), Dr. Brother makes a list of the writing problems, prioritizing that which brought the patient to seek help.
+Before arriving at the solution or possibly optional solutions to the patient complaint(s), Doc lists the writing problems, prioritizing what brought the patient to seek help.
 Often, the dentist cannot properly correct the patient’s chief smile complaint without doing more than one service.
-That is why Dr. Brother’s analyses of the above information and weighing the patient’s personal desires are essential to providing the best possible treatment or possible alternative treatments.
+That is why Doc’s analyses of the above information and weighing the patient’s desires are essential to providing the best possible treatment or alternative treatments.

 For more information, please see: